 Get Some Bias Tape

-A package of bias tape is generally between $1 to $6, and I needed just one package to mark our 5 pieces of luggage.
+A package of bias tape is generally very inexpensive, and I needed just one package to mark our 5 pieces of luggage.
 Another idea is to select a color or pattern for each member of your family.
 Use the Amazon link below to see prices for bias tape and all the available colors and patterns available.
 (Affiliate link – at no extra cost to you, using Amazon through the link may result in a small commission to Sleeps5.)

 Find Special Luggage Tags: